 What is the lowest caffeine tea I can buy?

 Among real teas: white tea (silver needle) at ~10–15 mg.
-Among our range specifically: Tangerine White Tea — white tea inside a chenpi shell.
-If you want literally zero, steep chenpi peel alone.
+In our range specifically: Tangerine White Tea — white tea inside a chenpi shell.
+For literally zero caffeine, steep chenpi peel alone.

 Is calming tea the same as sleep tea?

-Not exactly.
 "Sleep tea" usually means chamomile or valerian blends marketed as sleep aids.
 "Calming tea" is broader — it includes real teas with L-theanine that reduce stress without sedation.
 Calming tea helps you wind down; sleep tea tries to knock you out.
-I prefer the former.

 Can I drink oolong in the evening?

-Heavily roasted or aged oolongs — maybe, if you're not caffeine-sensitive, and not after 6 pm.
-Light oolongs (Tie Guan Yin, fresh high-mountain) — no, too stimulating.
-We have a full oolong timing guide that breaks this down by roast level.
+Heavily roasted or aged oolongs — possibly, if you are not caffeine-sensitive and not after 6 pm.
+Light oolongs (Tie Guan Yin, fresh high-mountain) are too stimulating.
+See our oolong timing guide, which breaks it down by roast level.

 How do I know if I'm caffeine-sensitive?

 Track it for a week.
 Drink a low-caffeine tea (15–20 mg) at 7 pm and note how you sleep.
 If you toss and turn, you're sensitive — push the cutoff earlier or switch to zero-caffeine options.
-If you sleep fine, you can gradually move the time later.
-Caffeine sensitivity is partly genetic (CYP1A2 gene) and partly habitual — it can shift with stress, age and exercise patterns.
+Caffeine sensitivity is partly genetic (the CYP1A2 gene) and partly habitual, shifting with stress, age and exercise.

 How do I choose a low-caffeine evening tea?

-Match your caffeine sensitivity to the tea type.
-If you're very sensitive (caffeine affects your sleep even in small amounts), choose herbal teas (rooibos, chamomile, peppermint) which contain zero caffeine.
-If you're moderately sensitive, white tea (~15–30 mg) or aged green tea are good options — they deliver the ritual of brewing a real tea without meaningful sleep risk.
-If you just want to reduce rather than eliminate caffeine, an oolong or light green tea brewed shorter than usual will extract approximately 20–30% less caffeine than a standard steep.
+Match the tea to your caffeine sensitivity.
+Very sensitive: herbal teas (rooibos, chamomile, peppermint) with zero caffeine.
+Moderately sensitive: white tea (~15–30 mg) or aged green tea — the ritual of real tea without meaningful sleep risk.
+Just reducing rather than eliminating: an oolong or light green brewed shorter than usual extracts roughly 20–30% less caffeine than a standard steep.

 Evening tea by caffeine sensitivity: a quick guide